 In January 2024, the Compensation Committee reviewed performance against the 2021 performance-based RSU targets: (1) a TSR formula measured against the NYA Index at the end of the three-year performance period ending on December 31, 2023 (using a 45-day price averaging method at both the beginning and the end of the three-year performance period); and (2) a three-year cumulative PBIT rate.
 For the performance-based RSUs granted in 2021, Teradyne's relative total shareholder return performance (negative 21.72%) was measured against the NYA Index (11.32%) during the three-year performance period from January 1, 2021 to December 31, 2023.
 The three-year cumulative target PBIT rate for the performance-based RSUs granted in 2021 was 20%, the PBIT rate required to achieve maximum payout was 30%, and the actual PBIT rate for the three-year period from January 29, 2021 to December 31, 2023 was 27.8%.
-On this basis, the Compensation Committee approved the number of the 2021 performance-based RSUs based on the three-year cumulative PBIT rate at 177.64% of target.
+On this basis, the Compensation Committee approved the number of the 2021 performance-based RSUs based on the TSR formula at 0% of target and the number of performance-based RSUs based on the three-year cumulative PBIT rate at 177.64% of target.
 These performance-based RSUs vested on January 29, 2024.